|Nutrition Facts (per serving)|

 This scallops in a sage cream recipe are astoundingly quick and easy to prepare.
 Sweet, pan-seared sea scallops are nestled on a bed of sautéed mirepoix and sage cream.
 With its fresh, simple flavors, this dish will appeal to seafood lovers, and it makes an excellent last-minute dinner but remember to cook precisely as stated in the recipe.

-- 1 1/2 pound sea scallops (King size are best)
+1 1/2 pounds sea scallops, king size are best

 Preheat a large skillet over medium heat.
-Heat the oil and the butter in the skillet take care not to burn them.
+Heat the oil and the butter in the skillet.

 Turn up the heat to medium-high.
 Season the scallops with salt and black pepper and sauté them in the skillet for 1 1/2 minutes on each side, no more, no less.